drupol/not-a-number.io/content/posts/random/2025-03-21-retrospective-2024.md

 [Codeberg](https://codeberg.org/p1ld7a/master-thesis)).
 Since then, it has received several minor contributions from the community, which is great to see.
 The **best highlight**?
 I was invited to deliver both theoretical and practical sessions for students, focusing on software deployment and, of course, reproducibility.
-That marked the beginning of my formal collaboration with the [university team](https://web.umons.ac.be/evol/en/home/) as a scientific volunteer, something I am particularly proud of.
+That marked the beginning of my formal collaboration with the [university](https://informatique-umons.be/genlog/) as a scientific volunteer in the Software Engineering team, something I am particularly proud of.

 ## Open Source, still going strong